 Customer surveillance based solely on the race of a customer is not only improper but is an ineffective method of controlling losses due to shoplifting.
 The thought of racial profiling is distasteful.
 A 1999 Gallup poll confirmed that 81% of Americans disapprove of the practice.
 Despite this belief, the same poll indicated that 75% of African American men said they had been victims of racial profiling while shopping.

-Most major retailers have published policies against discriminatory acts but few that I’ve seen specifically address racial profiling by its security personnel, but incidents are still occurring, which raises the question of how much racial profiling exists in retail stores?
+Most major retailers have published policies against discriminatory acts but few that I’ve seen specifically address racial profiling by its security personnel, incidents are still occurring, which raises the question of how much racial profiling exists in retail stores.